Kyuubang/Kyuubang.github.io/_writeup/2022-01-18-lastctf-helixsid.md

 ---

-Few days ago i joining the CTF competition called LastCTF hosted by Helixsid community held from 25 December 2021 until 11 January.
+Few days ago i joining the CTF competition called LastCTF hosted by Helixsid community held from 25 December 2021 until 11 January 2022.
 I think this is good for filling free time during school holidays.
 Mechanism the competition is jeopardy. the challenge would be spawned regularly.

 i succeed 7 flag, and reach top 13 the competition.
 Not bad a start, keep it up!